clartaq/cwiki/README.md

 ### Run a Prebuilt Jar ###

 **NOTE**: This section is out of date.
-Sincde switching to git and GitHub, there are no longer prebuilt jars in the repository.
+Since switching to git and GitHub, there are no longer prebuilt jars in the repository.
 (They were handled separately on BitBucket.)
 I'm leaving this section here to remind me to fix that soon.

 The easiest way to try things out is to download a [prebuilt jar](https://bitbucket.org/David_Clark/cwiki/downloads/) file from the repository.
 This will only work with CWiki version 0.0.11 or later.